EASEA/easea/README.md

 ## ----- Congratulations, you can now use EASENA -----
 Thanks for downloading and installing EASEA/EASENA.
 We hope it will be useful in your work!

+## Install EASEA GUI

+To install the EASEA UI, follow the README instructions in the `easea-ui/` directory.

 # EASEA -- EAsy Specification of Evolutionary Algorithms